 2. Employee Appreciation Ideas for Large Companies

-There are a couple of different ways you can approach this.
-One, you can craft a single post that draws attention to the recent successes of an individual or team.
-Two, for a person who consistently delivers on their KPIs, you can write a personalized recommendation that will appear on their profile page for everyone to see.
+You can craft a single post that draws attention to the recent successes of an individual or team orfor a person who consistently delivers on their KPIs, you can write a personalized recommendation that will appear on their profile page for everyone to see.

-Movie tickets are usually a solid employee appreciation idea for large companies because they provide a bit of flexibility.
+Movie tickets are usually a solid employee appreciation idea for large companies because they provide flexibility and choice for the employee.
 Staff can choose what they would prefer to see, whether it’s the latest rom-com or a detective thriller.

 You can also give out gift cards for popular sites like Ticketmaster or Live Nation, so your team can choose what theater shows or concerts they might like to go and see.
 Even if the vouchers are for a modest value, they will still be appreciated for offsetting the overall cost.